Northeastern Section

 Kenneth N. Weaver Student Travel Grants

-• be a student member of GSA (join now);
+1. Be a current student member of the GSA Northeastern Section.

-• must be the author or co-author, and be present during the oral or poster presentation;
+2. Must be the author or co-author of an accepted paper and be present for the oral or poster presentation.

-Notification of grant status will be made prior to the cancellation deadline, so if your attendance is dependent on receipt of a travel grant and you do not receive it, you may obtain a full registration refund.
+Student travel grant decisions will be communicated through email before the meeting registration cancellation deadline.
+If your attendance depends on receiving a travel grant and you are not selected, you will be eligible for a full registration refund.

 David P. West, Secretary, NEGSA